YBL123/mars-rover-yarden-lawson/README.md

 i represents the first loop which creates the y axis array. ii represents the second loop which creates the x axis arrays.

-active: false will be later referred to when creating the highlight on the grid space where the rover a rover is clicked.
+active: false will be later referred to when creating the highlight on the grid space where a rover is clicked.

-The grid is set to state and reversed so that the bottom left will start with x= 0 and y =0.
+The grid is set to state and reversed so that the bottom left will start with x = 0 and y = 0.

 ```javascript
 useEffect(() => {